Table of Contents

 - Optional up to 1 copy of a partner R level in-deck may be declared before each game (details below)

-- Optional up to 1 Option/DATA card used as partner’s support in Destiny Zone (Must have a “P” in the upper left corner)
+- Optional up to 1 Proxy card in Destiny Zone (Must have a “P” in the upper left corner)

-- Up to 4 copies of any Digimon (not Megas)
+- Up to 4 copies of any Digimon (not Megas), by card number in Main deck

-- Up to 3 copies of any Option card
+- Up to 3 copies of any Option card, in Main deck

-- Up to 2 copies of any Evolution
+- Up to 2 copies of any Evolution, in Main deck

 - Up to 1 copies of any Ace card; and only 1 Ace per deck